KalleN98/railroad_crossing_example_with_JETANK/README.md

   **Note**: Speed values are zero so when executing program you have to adjust those speed values.
 For video I used speed gain 0.30 and steering gain 0.05.

   **Note**: When using colors to detect moving train check that daylight dont cause problems because it can cause problems especially with blue color.

+Example of images used in this project can be found in this [link](https://drive.google.com/drive/folders/1wVX1dn00rK_c2wsZMCX5Rq0Ec8OwM_N0?usp=sharing)

 ## Maintainers